 We duly obeyed, settling at the bar.
-I ordered a taster board with five beers, all brewed on site; 6% Message in a Bottle NEIPA, 4.9% Gose the Destroyer Sour, 9.5% Hop Angel TIPA, 7.3% Luma Luma IPA and 5.8% Garden Grove – a ‘White’ IPA.
+I ordered a taster board with five beers, all brewed on-site; 6% Message in a Bottle NEIPA, 4.9% Gose the Destroyer Sour, 9.5% Hop Angel TIPA, 7.3% Luma Luma IPA, and 5.8% Garden Grove – a ‘White’ IPA.
 They were all delicious.
 The lady from outside came in and introduced herself as the owner (sorry – lost the name) and gave us a brief history and insight into the Slumbrew ethos.
 As well as a brewery, the place acted as a community centre, hosting things such as bread-baking classes and suchlike.
 She also gave us a brief tour of the brewhouse and told us of its amazing history.

-She told us that before it become a brewery, the building was a research lab belonging to the Dept. of Defense (sic) and it was here that scientists had invented the material was used to manufacture the heat-proof tiles on the American Space Shuttle.
+She told us that before it became a brewery, the building was a research lab belonging to the Dept. of Defense (sic) and it was here that scientists had invented the material that was used to manufacture the heat-proof tiles on the American Space Shuttle.
 After the lab was closed and became a brewery, the top scientist chappie (who was apparently a beer fan) came back to visit and brought with him a beer mat-shaped section of tile which he had made especially.
 The owner still has it and showed us it back at the bar.
 Great story, even if it’s not true.
 Which I’m sure it is.
 Probably.

-Anyway, it was a great finish to the day and seeing as it was now around 20.30 and we were still two and-a-half miles from base, we decided to call it a day and started a slow walk home over the Charles River.
+Anyway, it was a great finish to the day, and seeing as it was now around 20.30 and we were still two-and-a-half miles from base, we decided to call it a day and started a slow walk home over the Charles River.
 A lovely start to our American Adventure, perfect balance between history, culture and beer.

-For breakfast today, we stumbled upon the Trident Bookstore and Cafe, a novel place that was actually a book store, but also had a food bar.
+For breakfast today, we stumbled upon the Trident Bookstore and Cafe, a novel place that was actually a book store but also had a food bar.
 Our selection, chosen from another eggy-orientated menu, set us up for the day ahead.
 Then it was another walk down to the harbour to visit Abigail’s Tea Room where we learned about the Boston Tea Party and had a chance to taste all the types of tea that were thrown overboard on that historic day.
 A taster flight of teas!
 How awfully civilised.

 But tea’s not really my bag (see what I did there?) man, so we set off to find the brewery of the mighty Trillium, which we duly did, half a mile away at 50 Thomson Pl, Boston, MA 02210.
 We didn’t realise though, that the brewery doesn’t have a tap, only a takeaway shop.
 But were informed that they run a ‘pop-up’ garden bar, located over the other side of the harbour.
 We pocketed that info for later, and carried on our walk along Seaport Boulevard to the Harpoon Brewery, 306 Northern Ave, Boston, MA 02210.